gndec-2021/Newsletter/Content/Sports/Sports.md

 ![GB](Images/gunjan.jpg)

-The Sports department works on promotion of personal and professional development of students through designing and implementing programs that support healthy lifestyles and inculcate moral,ethical and spiritual values among them through intra-mural and extra-mural activities.Thus,all students must actively take part in sports activities offered by the college within the campus.
+The Sports department works on promotion of personal and professional development of students through designing and implementing programs that support healthy lifestyles and inculcate moral, ethical and spiritual values among them through intra-mural and extra-mural activities.
+Thus, all students must actively take part in sports activities offered by the college within the campus.
 **"Stay Active Stay Fit"**

 ## Sport's Committee